hzi-bifo/mdasim/examples/testing/README.md

 ## Credits

 The pipeline uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) as the pipelining framework and [bioconda](https://bioconda.github.io/) for software management.
 Apart from our own custom python scripts for creating readable summaries, the pipeline makes use of [minimap2](https://github.com/lh3/minimap2) ([Li, H. (2017).
 Minimap2: fast pairwise alignment for long nucleotide sequences](https://arxiv.org/abs/1708.01492)) and [samtools](http://www.htslib.org/doc/samtools.html).
-Exact versions used by the pipeline are documented in [requirements.txt](requirements.txt).
+Exact versions used by the pipeline are specified in [requirements.txt](requirements.txt).